DoubleCouponDay/Chunkus/README.md

 Chunk size is amount of width and height in the algorithm's smallest image unit.
 An image is broken up into chunks, where a higher number improves speed while reducing quality (and losing information).

 ### Thresholds
-Thresholds is a float between 0 and 441.
+Thresholds is an int between 0 and 441.
 It is the number of threshold layers to be taking from an exponential curve. one threshold layer is the magnitude of the difference between colours with 3 components (RGB). you can use the pythagorean theorem in 3 dimensions to calculate this by: